|

-The ERE application audits and database audits to identify vulnerabilities caused by; insufficiently strong security architecture, weak coding and documentation practices, known vulnerabilities, and weak security between applications / databases / users.
+An ERE application security assessment identifies every single application vulnerability caused by; insufficiently strong security architecture, weak coding and documentation practices, known vulnerabilities, and weak security between applications / databases / users.
+Our application security assessment methodology scope covers both web application pen testing and non-web facing application pen testing.

-The ERE methodology for an application and database is accompanied by an application risk assessment, with risks triaged by criticality and a pro-forma risk based ROI business case for justifying the auditors recommendations.
+Each application pen test is accompanied by an application risk assessment, with risks triaged by criticality and a pro-forma risk based ROI business case for justifying the IT security auditors recommendations.
 Primary steps for our application audits include:

 - Review of systems development lifecycle process.

-- Review of policies, procedures, documentation and flowcharts.
+- Review of security policy documents, security procedures documentation and flowcharts.

 - Review access control lifecycle management.